Equinox134/RNEknighttour/README.md

 # RNEknighttour
-basic R&amp;E 1-2 knight tour w/ ant colony optimization
+knight tour w/ ant colony optimization

 ## How To